TV Patrol: As a primetime newscast

-On June 15, 2020, News Patrol returned via Kapamilya Channel as a temporary 30-minute primetime newscast instead of airing the two-hour newscast TV Patrol which airs on ANC, TeleRadyo and Cine Mo!.
+On June 15, 2020, News Patrol returned via Kapamilya Channel as a temporary 30-minute primetime newscast instead of airing the two-hour editions of TV Patrol which had been carried on ANC, TeleRadyo and Cine Mo!.
 ANC and former S+A news presenter Denice Dinsay anchored the primetime newscast.
-However, the primetime newscast ended shortly on July 24 as TV Patrol began its broadcast on Kapamilya Channel on July 27.
-News Patrol was then reverted to an hourly news bulletin of the said channel on the same day.
+However, this arrangement ended on July 24 as TV Patrol was added to the lineup on July 27.
+News Patrol was then reverted to being an hourly news bulletin.